Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 - home: This app contains functionality regarding the users home page
 - products: This app contains functionality regarding a product.
 I added functionality for adding/removing a rating/comment to a product
 - profiles: This app contains functionality regarding a users profile and order history
+- favourites: This app contains funcionality regarding a users favourites products page
+- returns: This app contains functionaliy reagrding a uses to submit request form to return purchased items

 ### Database
 - The website is a data-centric one with html, javascript, css used with the materialize framework as a frontend